 You have your completed charter in hand and are almost all the way through the project initiation phase.
 But before you move into planning, you need one more thing: approval.

-If you already categorized your stakeholders using the frameworks mentioned above, then you likely have a solid idea of who needs to ultimately put their stamp of approval on the project charter — in most cases, the approver is the project sponsor.
+If you already categorized your project stakeholders using the frameworks mentioned above, then you likely have a solid idea of who to convince for the ultimate stamp of approval on the project charter — in most cases, the approver is the project sponsor.

 However, it can be worth pulling together other stakeholders to review the charter, even if they aren’t the ones who need to provide sign-off.
 This approval process isn’t always cut and dried, and having the input of numerous stakeholders gives you a chance to solicit feedback and make strategic adjustments — before anybody rolls up their sleeves and starts making progress on the actual project deliverables.